 Limousines are often far more dangerous than people might assume.
 While some limos are stock vehicles produced by the auto manufacturer, some stretch or super stretch limos are actually made from a car that is cut in half and welded back together, making the vehicle’s structure surprisingly unsafe.
 Many limo accidents are also caused by drivers and limo companies who put dangerous vehicles on the road, even after they failed inspections or caused other accidents in the past.

 If you or a loved one was injured in a limo accident, our experienced Maryland limo accident and injury lawyers might be able to use details like this and other proof of negligence to hold the limo driver and the limousine company responsible for your injuries.
-Call the Law Offices of Randolph Rice today to discuss filing a limo accident lawsuit in a free legal consultation.
+Call the Rice, Murtha & Psoras today to discuss filing a limo accident lawsuit in a free legal consultation.
 Our number is (410) 694-7291.

 Common Injuries and Damages from Limousine Crashes in Maryland